What Is A Sinking Fund? Your Budget’s Secret Weapon

 Example: You want the phone by November – 10 months from now.

-Step 4: Divide the Total by Months Remaining
+Step 4: Divide the total by the months remaining

 Take your total and divide by the number of months left.